Labor and Delivery App: Everything You Need in One Place

 Frequently Asked Questions

-No app can confirm active labor or cervical dilation.
-It can show contraction patterns, but your healthcare provider should guide decisions about when to call or go in.
+No, a labor app cannot confirm active labor or cervical dilation.
+It can show contraction timing and patterns, but only your midwife, doctor, or maternity unit can advise what those patterns mean for your situation.
+Follow your provider’s instructions about when to call or go in.

 Is a contraction timer medically accurate?